Getting Help for Drug Misuse: Treatment Options

 While the term drug abuse is still commonly used in a number of contexts to imply both the misuse of and addiction to substances that have psychoactive properties, it is no longer used in the formal diagnostic terminology of clinicians in the United States.
-The current term used to designate the presence of substance abuse or addiction is substance use disorder.
-This clinical term describes both drug/substance abuse and formal addictive behaviors.
-The severity, as measured by the number of symptoms the individual displays, determines whether or not an individual is on the abuse end of the spectrum or qualifies more for an addiction type of diagnosis.
+The current term used to designate the presence of substance abuse or addiction is substance use disorder.1

-Signs and Symptoms of a Substance Use Disorder
+Signs of a Substance Use Disorder: How to Recognize Addiction

 The information that follows is designed to be used in an educational format.
 Anyone suspecting a substance use disorder should seek out a consultation with a licensed mental health professional who is trained and qualified in the assessment, diagnosis, and treatment of these disorders.

-According to the American Psychiatric Association, the formal symptoms of a substance use disorder include:
+According to the American Psychiatric Association, the formal symptoms of a substance use disorder include:3

 - The person begins taking the substance in larger amounts than intended or over a longer time period than originally intended.

 - The person begins to spend a great deal of time trying to obtain the drug of choice, using it, or recovering from its use.